 Participating in Sports

-CLA athletics have grown to allow our elementary and high school students to participate in our sports program whether it be at the developmental level, intramural, or competitively.
+CLA athletics have grown to allow our elementary, middle and high school students to participate in our sports program whether it be at the developmental level, intramural, or competitively.
 Students wanting to participate in a sport not offered at CLA have the opportunity to participate in athletics at their home-zoned public school, provided he or she meets the eligibility requirements.

 We also invite home-schooled students to participate in our athletic programs.
 Students attending other schools which offer sports can participate in our CLA intramural or developmental programs but not competitively.